Nercury/mars-wrong-results/README.md

-# MARS + Dapper + MSSQL wrong results test case
+# MARS + MSSQL wrong results test case

+Sometimes the query may return wrong results under high load, with enabled MARS, on Non-Windows clients.

+This program starts 2000 concurrent connections that runs `select @Id as Id` statement.
+Each `Id` is different, and the query result should always return the id that was queried, yet under certain circumstances that's not the case.
+This can be executed on any MSSQL instance and does not even require a database.

 ## How this was found

-We have noticed the system that queries users from the database starting to return users with a different id than was used to query them.
+We have noticed the system that queries users from the database started to return users with a different id than was used to query them.
 We were very lucky that there was a sanity check that checks the id and throws an exception.
 Otherwise this would have caused way more problems than it did.